dwilding/frogtab/README.md

     Frogtab then sends the encrypted task to the server.

-    See the `sendMessage` function in [sdk.js](app/open/sdk.js).
+    See the `encryptAndSend` function in [send.html](app/send.html).

- 7. The server appends the encrypted task to a message queue.
+ 7. The server queues the encrypted task.

     See [post-add-message.php](app/open/post-add-message.php).

   8. Frogtab on your main device periodically checks for encrypted tasks.

      The server only permits your main device to check for encrypted tasks (by requiring the API key from step 2).
-     If there are encrypted tasks in the message queue, your main device downloads the encrypted tasks.
+     If there are encrypted tasks in the queue, your main device downloads the encrypted tasks.

-     The server clears the message queue as soon as your main device has downloaded the encrypted tasks.
+     The server clears the queue as soon as your main device has downloaded the encrypted tasks.

      See [post-remove-messages.php](app/post-remove-messages.php).

  9. Frogtab decrypts the tasks using the private key from step 1.

-    See the `fetchMessages` function in [sdk.js](app/open/sdk.js).
+    See the `verifyUserAndAppendMessages` function in [index.html](app/index.html).

 ## JavaScript SDK